VoltVisionFrenchy/SoundsOfTheNight/README.md

-Repository Name: Sounds of the Night!
+Repository Name: Sounds of the Night!!

 Project Purpose:
 This repository is the software server engine (currently written in Node.js) which allows a Beaglebone Black to read an analog signal representing a light sensor to determine if someone is shining a flashlight at the animal.
 If a flashlight is detected, then the BBB outputs a logic high to turn on a Mosfet/LED circuit (causing the animal to light up) and also to play an audio WAV file of an animal sound.